jesusthedev/authoritarian_risk/docs/SCHEMA.md

 # Schema
-See schema/*.schema.json for JSON Schema definitions.
+See schema/*.schema.json for JSON Schema definitions used by CI.